Our Story

 In 2021, SIS was named by Capital Finance as the “Best Educational Institution in SE Asia” for the impact the Group has brought to the communities where our schools are established.

-Our schools mirror these best practises and processes.
+Our schools mirror these best practices and processes.

-These international networks and close partnerships with international organisations provide us with vast opportunities to tap on education consultants and schools across the world for sharing and collaboration purposes.
+These international networks and close partnerships with international organisations provide us with vast opportunities to tap into educational consultants and schools across the world for sharing and collaboration purposes.
 Our relationships with the Ministries of Education in the country we establish our schools allow for informed updates on changes to curriculum and practices.
-Our good relationships with local and international universities provide us with opportunities to show case the talent of our graduates.
+Our good relationships with local and international universities provide us with opportunities to showcase the talent of our graduates.

 Our internal systems and processes are the main drivers for the creation and implementation of the unique culture of collaboration between all our schools.
 This includes regular meetings between our educators from different schools to share learning points and best practices and having access to a shared central repository of teaching materials and teaching methods guidelines.